Student to faculty ratio: 15:1

 $10,386 resident undergraduate (15 hrs/term)

 Pell grants: 46%

 $2.4 million in student scholarships through the PSU Foundation

-Psychology, Biology, Computer Science, Accounting, Management and Leadership
+Psychology, Health Studies, Social Science, Marketing, Accounting, Biology, Computer Science, and Management & Leadership

-Social Work, Education, Electrical and Computer Engineering, Computer Science, Education Leadership & Policy
+Social Work, Education (M.Ed.), Electrical and Computer Engineering, Computer Science, and Education: Leadership & Policy

 Top Partners: Intel, Daimler, Oregon Health Sciences University, Portland Public Schools, City of Portland, Multnomah County, Portland General Electric